 Traveling with a group can be challenging sometimes but we found the perfect group activity for you.
 In the historic Beurs van Berlage building near Dam Square you’ll find Sherlocked, offering two thrilling escape room experiences.
 Form a team, unravel the mysteries and work your way into Amsterdam’s most complex vault.
 This is said to be an adventure to remember.

-The best places in Amsterdam to sit back and unwind
+The best sights in Amsterdam to sit back and unwind

 City trips are almost always fully planned with sightseeing, visiting highlights, an endless to do list and a lot of walking.
 It would do no harm to fit in a relaxing moment or two.
 Here’s a list of our favorite Amsterdam hangouts.